 Black: 1.7 KM

-The trails are located to the north of Sheffield just above the Village of Grenoside, while most people choose to drive up to the woods and park in the car park opposite the woods it is easily accessible to ride to as well.
+The trails are located to the north of Sheffield just above the Village of Grenoside.
+While most people drive to the woods and park in the car park opposite the woods it is perfectly feasible to ride there as well.
 The Trans Pennine Trail runs throught the wood and allows access from Burncross or from Oughtibridge through Wharncliffe woods.
 It is possible then to link up the Upper Don trail to the Penistone Rd Cycle route and ride pretty much traffic free from the town centre to the woods (approx 6 miles)

 The Nearest railway station is in Chapeltown